Do you find it difficult to stay in the present?

 Having routines can help us to save a lot of time.
 But it can also make our mind restless and bored when it gets used to the routine.
 A restless mind is more likely to find joy in its own mental illusions, and the past and the future.

 Your mind needs challenges.
 Otherwise, it will create its own problems to solve.
-Introducing challenging task occasionally will help your mind stay focused on the present moment.
+Introducing a challenging task occasionally will help your mind stay focused on the present moment.

 However, it’s not advisable to choose a task that is way beyond your abilities and skills.
 If you do, you will feel stressed, anxious, and overwhelmed instead.
 Your mind will want to escape into the past or the future to stop yourself from experiencing these difficult feelings.